aroccon/MHIT36/README.md

 - MPI writing (no halo)  ✅
 - MPI reading (no halo) (to be tested)
 - Serial reading (to avoid issue with Leonardo) ❌
-- Courant number check (MPI reduction) ❌
+- Courant number check (MPI reduction) ❌ !only from rank 0? enough?
 - MPI I/O with different configurations (color by rank), exstensive check fo this part. ❌
 - Move from Euler to AB2 as in MHIT36 (wait to see if spectra results look ok) ❌
 - Acceleration of some parts (not done at the moment to debug the solver) ✅